The perfect drag flick

 Is that still possible?
 How much better can you get if you already are top scorer of the competition?

 Luypaert: "This year is my best year ever.
 Investing for years, extra training and living with discipline, is really paying off.
-I know that many players stop around my age.
+I know that many field hockey players stop around my age.
 It is another phase of life in which players want to live together, get married, and maybe have a baby.
 I strongly believe that my best years are yet to come.
 For me it is now a straight line to Tokyo and then continue.
 I have invested so much in myself and the team (Red Lions) and the sport.
 I now really want to reap the benefits. "

 You sound very committed and driven?
 Are you also one of the pioneers in your team?